-Whenever someone new comes into our industry, I always get reminded how political we can be when asked, ‘what is it about the colours’.
+Whenever someone new comes into our sector, I always get reminded how political our sector can be when asked, ‘what is it about the colours in your sector’.
 Blue, Green & Red are key colours within our sector as they represent the three nail plate companies, MiTek, Multinail & Pryda.

 From my first interview, it was clear that these three companies were pivotal to our sector.
 Let’s face it, without them, we are simply carpenters.
 They are our industries connectors; they are the businesses that partner with every timber fabricator in the country, providing them with the software, the nail plates and the business support.